Is it time to bring back the battleship?

-Which isn’t to say that people haven’t tried.
+This isn’t to say that people haven’t tried.
 Several navies have played with the idea of large surface warships since the end of World War II.
 The Royal Navy considered redesigning and completing at least one member of the Lion class, abandoned in 1939.
 Studies eventually determined that the level of deck armor necessary to protect the ships from bombs would prove prohibitive.
-The Soviets maintained plans to build traditional gun-toting battleships into the 1950s, when the death of Stalin ended such a fantasy.
-France completed Jean Bart in 1952, and kept her in partial commission into the 1960s as a training and accommodation ship.
+The Soviets maintained plans to build traditional gun-toting battleships into the 1950s when the death of Stalin ended such a fantasy.
+France completed Jean Bart in 1952 and kept her in partial commission into the 1960s as a training and accommodation ship.

-A new wave began in the 1970s, when the Soviet Union started construction on the Kirov class heavy missile cruisers, which quickly took on the name “battlecruisers.”
-The USN responded, in part, with the refurbishment of the four Iowa class battleships, which acquired long range missiles but remained in service for only a few years.
+A new wave began in the 1970s when the Soviet Union started construction on the Kirov class heavy missile cruisers, which quickly took on the name “battlecruisers.”
+The USN responded, in part, with the refurbishment of the four Iowa class battleships, which acquired long-range missiles but remained in service for only a few years.